 The science behind why everyone wants a whiff of my newborn.

 A few weeks after my daughter’s birth, a woman asked to smell her head.
-My wife and I were a bit weirded out but didn’t see the harm in letting her have a whiff.
+My wife and I were a bit weirded out, but didn’t see the harm in letting her have a whiff.
 Granted access, she bent down a few inches from my little girl’s head, breathed deeply, and then glowed with the satisfaction of a stoner who caught the scent of some grade-A kush.
-It was a strange moment but one to which we — and, certainly many other new parents — have grown accustomed.
+It was a strange moment, but one to which we — and, certainly many other new parents — have grown accustomed.
 It’s a universal truth: strangers, relatives, and friends all want a noseful of that new baby smell.
-But what, really, is the cause of the intoxication?
+But why do babies smell good?

 In other words, certain smells inspire an immediate, primal response in the brain.
 And that could perhaps explain why all the folks who inhaled my daughter sniffed their way to a fleeting sense of bliss.